valhalla/valhalla-docs/api-reference.md

 Valhalla is a free, shared routing service.
 As such, there are limitations on requests, maximum distances, and numbers of locations to prevent individual users from degrading the overall system performance.

-The following distance limitations are currently in place:
+The following limitations are currently in place:

-* Pedestrian routes have a limit of 250 kilometers.
+* Pedestrian routes have a limit of 50 locations and 250 kilometers.
-* Bicycle routes have a limit of 500 kilometers.
+* Bicycle routes have a limit of 50 locations and 500 kilometers.
-* Automobile routes have a limit of 5,000 kilometers.
+* Automobile routes have a limit of 20 locations and 5,000 kilometers.

-* A max of 8 route locations may be provided.
+The distance limit is the total "as the crow-flies" distance along a path through successive locations.

 Limits may be increased in the future, but you can contact routing@mapzen.com if you encounter rate limit status messages and need higher limits in the meantime.